What is the Bridges School at The Therapy Place?

 Does my child need to be potty trained?

 NO, It is not required that your child be potty trained.
 We work on potty training when the child is showing signs of readiness and when the parent agrees to address the behavior at home as well.
-We have a child’s-size bathroom off of our classroom to assist in potty training and independence.
 Check out The Potty Journey: Guide to Toilet Training Children with Special Needs, Including Autism and Related Disorders for more information and resources on help with potty training children with special needs.

 Do children nap during the day?